AdobeDocs/analytics-platform.en/help/data-views/sql-connector.md

 See [Connect clients to Query Service](https://experienceleague.adobe.com/docs/experience-platform/query/clients/overview.html?lang=en) for an overview of and more information on the various tools available.

+To prevent expiring credentials, administrators can grant non-expiring credentials to maintain a connection between AEP and their BI tool of choice.

 ## Functionality

 By default, your data views have a table-safe name generated from their friendly name.
 For example, the data view named [!UICONTROL My Web Data] has the view name `dv_my_web_data`.

 If you want to use the data view IDs as the table names, you can add the optional `CJA_USE_IDS` setting to your database name when connecting.
 For example, `prod:all?CJA_USE_IDS` shows your data views with names like `dv_ABC123`.

+Any DULE settings you might have configured in they have in CJA will carry down into the BI Tool when connected.

 ### List Data Views